bnema/waymon/README.md

 ## How It Works

 Waymon captures input events on the server (the one with the physical keyboard and mouse) using Linux's evdev interface, forwards them over an encrypted SSH connection to the client, and injects them using Wayland's virtual input protocols.
-When you move your mouse to the edge of your screen, control seamlessly switches between computers.

 ## Requirements